Arthritis and Rheumatic Diseases Fellowship Program

 Fellows are encouraged to work towards submitting an abstract to the ACR annual meeting and to team up with a faculty member to complete a peer reviewed publication (review, case report, or original research) during their training.

 We encourage a supportive and helping culture.
 We encourage faculty to provide feedback to trainees in real time.
-Focused observations are integrated in the daily work flow for immediate feedback during clinical activities.Fellows also receive formal evaluations every 6 months and/or at the end of a specific activity.
+Focused observations are integrated in the daily workflow for immediate feedback during clinical activities.Fellows also receive formal evaluations every 6 months and/or at the end of a specific activity.
 Patients and clinic support staff also provide feedback to the fellows relating to professionalism and communication skills.
 Fellows take the annual rheumatology in-training exam administered through the ACR which provides them with an objective measure of their medical knowledge and which helps point to areas needing further learning.
 The program director meets with each fellow on a quarterly basis to review progress and make sure objectives and educational needs are being met.

 Opportunities to Speak

-Please view the ARD General Policy Statement.
+Please view the Rheumatology General Policy Statement.